-Bulb boxes (24"x20"x24") must be stacked on pallets for transport and shrink wrapped.
+Cardboard bulb boxes (24"x20"x24"), if used, must be stacked on pallets for transport and shrink wrapped.
 Bulb boxes should be stacked 4 boxes to a level, 2 levels high (8 boxes total per pallet).
 Test the pallet's stability by pushing on the stack.
 A properly stacked and shrink-wrapped pallet is difficult to move side to side.
 If the pallet is unstable, restack or wrap with additional shrink wrap.
+If alternative bulb containers are used (fibre drums, small plywood boxes), ensure these boxes are consolidated on a pallet in a similar manner.